Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 A word on SNMP versions

 A short digression on the different versions of the protocol is necessary to configure SNMP on Linux.
 The original version of the SNMP protocol was v1, developed through the 1980s.
-It was later superseded by v2 that mainly offered an increased security and authentication mechanisms. v2 has two flavors, v2c and v2u. v2c offers a community-based security model, while v2u operates on a user-based model (as specified in RFC1910).
+It was later superseded by v2 that mainly offered an increased security and authentication mechanisms. v2 has two flavors, v2c and v2u. v2c offers a community-based security model, while v2u operates on a user-based SNMP security model (as specified in RFC1910).
+SNMP v3 further expands on this by allowing administrators to create and manage users with specific authentication and encryption settings.

 SNMP v2u never really took off, but part of its features were used to develop v3. v2c is much more common and what we actually refer to when using “v2” throughout this article.